 Competition for state aid is high, due to the limited funds and high college enrollment rates, so it’s always in your best interest to apply for one as early as possible.

 Arkansas Higher Education Opportunities Grant (GO!
 Grant) #

 GO!
 Grant provides $1000 grants to full-time and $500 grants to part-time students based on financial need.
 Students must be an Arkansas resident for at least 12 months prior to applying for the grant.

-Eligibility is based on the family’s adjusted gross income as reported on the FAFSA so early filing is encouraged.
+Eligibility is based on the family’s adjusted gross income as reported on the FAFSA.
 For more information, contact the ADHE financial aid division at 1-800-54STUDY or 501-371-2050.